beezee/advanced-scala-book-club/src/main/scala/monads/README.md

-The ability to abstract control flow in a completely generic manner, defining essentially what happens _in between_ each line of code you write regardless of the actually steps you define in your program, is immensely powerful, and that is exactly what a Monad can give you.
+The ability to abstract control flow in a completely generic manner, defining essentially what happens _in between_ each line of code you write regardless of the particular steps you actually define in your program, is immensely powerful, and that is exactly what a Monad can give you.